 mlx-optiq can see.

-mlx-optiq 0.2.0 adds image and text on the Gemma-4 family.
+mlx-optiq now adds image and text on the Gemma-4 and Qwen3.5/3.6 families.
 Hand it a photo, a chart, or a page of text, and the same OptIQ-quantized model that answers your text prompts now answers questions about the picture too.
 There is no second model, no separate vision build, and no new runtime engine to install.
+Pre-built quants take image input, from a 0.7 GB Qwen3.5-0.8B that runs on any Mac up to the 27 B models.

 The same published repo loads as a text-only model under stock mlx-lm and as a full image-and-text model under OptIQ.